yevhen-alt/hello-word/README.md

 # hello-word
-Hello people,my name is Yevhen and i leave in Ukraine
+Hello people,my name is Yevhen and i live in Ukraine